ETF vs. Index Fund: Which Is the Best Option for You?

 When you invest in an index fund, you invest in all of the investments in an index, which helps diversify your portfolio.
 Because index fund managers buy and hold rather than trade frequently, the funds are cheaper to manage.

 What Is an ETF?

 Dividends can be an important component of any investment.
-Because ETFs are traded like stocks, dividends and interest from the underlying security are distributed to shareholders at the end of each quarter.
-Index funds, on the other hand, reinvest their dividends or interest income immediately.
+Because ETFs are traded like stocks, dividends and interest earnings from the underlying securities are distributed to shareholders at the end of each quarter.
+However, not all index funds pay dividends.

 Fees and Expenses

 If you’re thinking about investing in a target-date retirement fund that invests in ETFs, find out if it will charge an extra management fee.
-Target-date funds invest in a combination of stocks and bond funds whose mix becomes gradually more conservative as the investor reaches retirement age.
+Target-date funds invest in a combination of stocks and bonds whose mix becomes gradually more conservative as the investor reaches retirement age.
 You might be better off in a target-date fund that invests in regular index funds and doesn’t charge this extra fee.